Audit Committee Charter

 New Directors must participate in the Corporation's Director Orientation Program, which should be conducted within two months of the annual meeting at which new Directors are elected or within three months of the time a new Director otherwise joins the Board.
 This orientation will include presentations by executive management to familiarize new Directors with the Corporation's Strategic Plan, financial accounting and risk management issues, compliance programs, the Corporation's Code of Conduct, its principal officers, and internal and independent auditors.

-The basic responsibility of Directors of the Corporation is to exercise their business judgement in good faith to act in what they reasonably believe to be in the best interest of the Corporation.
+The basic responsibility of Directors of the Corporation is to exercise their business judgment in good faith to act in what they reasonably believe to be in the best interest of the Corporation.
 In discharging that obligation, Directors should be entitled to rely on the honesty and integrity of their fellow Directors and the Corporation's senior executives and outside advisors and auditors.
 Directors shall also be entitled to have the Corporation purchase reasonable directors' and officers' liability insurance on their behalf, to the benefits of indemnification to the fullest extent permitted by law and the Corporation's Articles of Incorporation, By-laws and any indemnification agreements.

 Directors are expected to attend Board meetings and meetings of committees on which they serve, and to spend the time needed and meet as frequently as necessary to properly discharge their responsibilities.
 Information and data needed to make informed decisions will be provided Directors prior to scheduled meetings.